mmlabs-mindmaze/mmpack/README.md

-# **mmpack** - a user-space package manager
+# **mmpack** - a user package manager

-**mmpack** is a user-space, cross-platform, multi-versioning package manager.
+**mmpack** is a cross-platform, multi-versioning user package manager (as opposed to system package manager).
 It leverages the container namespace virtualisation technique to isolate package installations which allows separate, non-conflicting ecosystems.

-In the mmpack jargon, these ecosystems are called _prefixes_ and reassemble the equivalent Python virtualenvs or Ruby gemsets.
+In the mmpack jargon, these ecosystems are called _prefixes_ and ressemble the equivalent Python virtualenvs or Ruby gemsets.
 However, mmpack packages are not targeting any specific language, instead, they aim to bundle any meaningful set of files (including binaries, data and documentation).